 In 2000, Rob was asked to join the Metal Blade recording artist “Liegelord”, where he performed in Wacken, Germany in front of thousands of people at the world’s premier heavy metal festival, Wacken Open Air.
 Soon after, Liegelord recorded a song for “A Return to Fantasy – A Tribute to Uriah Heep” on Century Media Records.
 Throughout the ‘90’s and 2000’s Rob was in demand, recording many demos for various artists, from heavy metal to folk/country, as well as playing countless gigs throughout New York and Canada.
 During this time Rob also played 3 tracks on fellow Lou Gramm bandmate Michael Staertow’s CD, “Oxygen” – currently available on iTunes and Amazon.

 Prior to joining Lou Gramm’s band officially, Rob had performed many drum duties for him, including recording drum tracks for several Foreigner songs to be used for promotional purposes, as well as filling for shows and practice when needed by Lou (one such show filling in on 3 day’s notice when Lou’s drummer at the time suddenly became ill).
-Rob has been touring North America for some time now as Lou’s permanent drummer now for some time, getting the gig with no audition necessary.
+These days Rob has been touring North America for some time now as Lou’s permanent drummer, getting the gig with no audition necessary.
 Needless to say, joining one of his rock and roll heroes on stage night after night is a dream come true.
 Currently, Rob has recently played with the all-star band Scrap Metal, which features the likes of Eric Martin (Mr. Big), Phil Lewis (LA Guns), Ted Poley (Danger Danger), and Barry Goudreau (Boston).